ARM-software/Arm-2D/documentation/how_to_use_layout_assistant.md

 ### 3.3 Docking

-Docking is a layout method that allows UI elements to be positioned along the edges of a given container or centrally aligned within it.
-Unlike alignment methods that focus on single elements, docking is designed to manage multiple elements within a defined space efficiently.
+Docking is a layout method that allows UI elements to be positioned along the edges of a given canvas (region) or centrally aligned within it.
 This approach is particularly useful when designing user interfaces where elements should automatically adapt to the available screen space.

-#### 3.3.1 Overview
+#### 3.3.1 Docking to a Canvas

-The docking macros in Arm-2D Layout Assistant simplify the process of placing UI elements in predefined areas within a container (e.g., a panel, screen, or any other tile).
+The docking macros in Arm-2D Layout Assistant simplify the process of placing UI elements in predefined areas within a canvas.
 These macros automatically adjust the size and position of elements, reducing the need for manual region calculations.

-Arm-2D provides several `dock` macros that allow elements to be positioned at the **top, bottom, left, right**, or **center (horizontally or vertically)** of a container.
+Arm-2D provides several dock macros that allow elements to be positioned at the **top, bottom, left, right**, or **center (horizontally or vertically)** of a canvas.

 ##### **Syntax**
-Each `dock` macro follows a similar syntax:
+Each dock macro follows a similar syntax:
 ```c
 arm_2d_dock_<position>(<target region>, <size>, [optional margins]) {
     /* Use the generated __<position>_region within this block */